.

 The challenge with mainstream classical ballet training, pre-ballet

-to professional level, is insufficient classical ballet specific stretch
+to professional level, is insufficient classical ballet specific

 and flexibility training, that prepares the students for the demands of

 the development program.
-The consequences of this oversight, is repetitive
+The consequences of this oversight, is

-The result being adaptive joint deformation and many times permanent
+incorrect alignment.
+The result being adaptive joint deformation

 Can you take a young child and adapt them to a deformed or malaligned

 position without pain ?
-In many cases, yes, at least until the non-symptomatic
+In many cases, yes, at least until the

-stressed alignment progresses into a full blown injury.
+non-symptomatic stressed alignment progresses into a full blown injury.

 Joint deformation challenges from forced turnout, include